nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

   ]
 }
 ```
 You can specify `displayName` for the cluster in the response  with the `-cluster-display-name` command-line argument when you deploy the Cluster Connector .
 See [Command-line Arguments](#Command-line Arguments) for more information.
+From this response, you can see the cluster uid corresponding to the cluster name.

 You can also query the usage data for a specific cluster by specifying the cluster uid in the endpoint, for example:
 ```
-> curl -k --user "foo:bar" https://nms.example.com/k8s-usage/d290f1ee-6c54-4b01-90e6-d701748f0851
+> curl --user "foo:bar" https://nms.example.com/api/platform/v1/k8s-usage/d290f1ee-6c54-4b01-90e6-d701748f0851
 {
   "metadata": {
     "displayName": "my-cluster",